cosc2336-ds-alg/assg01/README.md

 You are required to reuse the `sumOfValues()` function in order to implement your task 2 `calculateMean()` function.
-As discussed in the assignment description, the mean is simply the sum of the values divided by the total number of values being averaged.
+As discussed in the introduction, the mean is simply the sum of the values divided by the total number of values being averaged.
 So you can reuse the first function to determine the sum of the values that you are calculating the average of.

-**NOTE**: be careful about integer division.
-Since the number of values in the array is given to you as an integer, you have to divide by this to get your average.
-Sometimes, when you divide by an integer in C/C++ you end up with an integer result.
-You should google integer division in C/C++ if you do not know what the potential issue is here with dividing by an integer data type.

 When you are satisfied your function works (make sure your project compiles and runs still), you should commit your changes and push them